 Articles

-How to find a simple attacking solution from set-piece Posted 7 months ago
+How to find a simple attacking solution from set-piece Posted about 1 year ago

 Coaches at all levels of the game, and in all sports are always looking for simple, robust solutions that work – the simpler, the better.
 One play, the eponymous ‘power sweep’ was the basis for the entire Green Bay Packers offence of the 1960’s, coached by its legendary mentor Vince Lombardi.